-A comprehensive evaluation can help determine if depression, anxiety, fatigue, other health problems, or medication side effects are impacting cognition.
+A comprehensive evaluation can help determine if depression, anxiety, fatigue, other health problems, or medication side effects are affecting cognition.

 Having more information about your cognition helps you and your doctor choose interventions, exercises, and other strategies that can support cognitive function.

-As you consider cognition testing, it’s helpful to know what to expect.
-You cannot study for a cognition test.
-However, you can prepare by getting a good night’s sleep and avoiding alcohol 24 hours before the test.
+As you consider cognitive evaluation, it’s helpful to know what to expect.
+You can’t study for a cognition test, but you can prepare by getting a good night’s sleep and avoiding alcohol 24 hours before the test.

 The time it takes to complete a cognition test can vary.
-Some tests can be completed in a few minutes, while others can take several hours.
+Some tests can be done in a few minutes, while others may take several hours.

 Comprehensive neuropsychological tests often include physical assessments.
 Longer testing times and physical activities can cause some people to feel tired afterward.
 Ask your provider how long testing will last.

-You may be given an iPad, other tablet, or a paper form to take a test on your own — sometimes during a regular medical appointment or even while waiting to be seen.
+You may be given a tablet such as an iPad or a paper form to take a test on your own — sometimes during a regular medical appointment or even while waiting to be seen.
 In other cases, your doctor may ask you questions verbally.
 Some testing batteries combine cognitive and physical assessments.

-There are several types of cognition testing.
+There are several types of cognitive screening.
 Your doctor will help determine which tests are best for you.
 Below are examples of commonly used cognition tests.

-The Symbol Digit Modalities Test (SDMT) was introduced in 1982 and is one of the most widely used rapid cognition tests for adults with MS. A person with MS is shown a key that pairs numbers with symbols and is then given 90 seconds to match the symbols and numbers.
+Introduced in 1982, the Symbol Digit Modalities Test (SDMT) is one of the most widely used rapid cognition tests for adults with MS. A person with MS is shown a key that pairs numbers with symbols and is then given 90 seconds to match the symbols and numbers.
 The entire test can be completed in five minutes or less.
 The SDMT can be performed verbally or in writing.

-This test is often used as a front-line assessment before someone with MS is referred to other forms of cognition testing or to other professionals who can support cognition.
+This test is often used as a front-line assessment before someone with MS is referred to other forms of cognition testing or to other professionals who can work with cognitive problems.
 Also, the SDMT helps assess cognitive changes during MS relapses.